Step 1 - Download the Moki Agent app on your device

 If the device you want to use isn't listed, please contact your sales representative or email@example.com for the next steps.

 Go to your apps page to see Agent, which looks like this image

 Once you open Agent, you can enter your enroll code, and it will register to your account.
 The device will then start installing any apps and profiles that are part of the Enroll Template.
 The device will also show up on the Devices tab of Moki and be assigned any tags that were apart of the Enroll Template.

 If you have a large number of devices you are enrolling and can get their WiFi Macs or serial numbers from the manufacturer, then you'll want to check out our article about pre-registering your devices so your devices will automatically enroll into your account and get their apps, profiles, and tags.

 How to get your enroll code

-You should still have your enroll code from creating your template in the last step in the last article.
+You should still have your enroll code from creating your template in the last step in the this article.
 If you forgot your code or it has been a while since you created it, you can access it from the Enroll tab in Moki.
 If you need to edit anything in the template now is the time to do it.
 Just click it and modify it on the right.

 Step 3 - Enrolling more devices

 Now that you have your first device setup you are ready to go for your other devices as well.
 Here are the steps for enrolling your other devices